pasqualerossi/Born2BeRoot-Guide/README.md

 1. Open iTerm and type `cd`
 1. Then type `cd sgoinfre/students/<your_intra_username>/VirtualBox VMs`
 2. Type `shasum VirtualBox.vdi > signature.txt` or whatever your Virtual Machine file is called.
-(Give it a few seconds)
+(This can take from a few seconds to 5 mins)
 3. Type `cat signature.txt` to validate it's made.

 ### 🥳 CONGRATULATIONS!
 YOU HAVE NOW FINISHED!
 NEXT IS THE EVALUATION 🔽